 ^k All students must have two internship credits to graduate.
 Students can enroll in these credits the year before they go on internship.
+Students who defend their dissertation before they go on internship should register for EDCP 889C, which reduces the tuition and fees for students.
+International students must

-International students must check guidelines and follow the rules for ISSS regarding enrollment.
+- check guidelines and follow the rules for ISSS regarding enrollment.

 1 Continuous registration is required of all students until they graduate, i.e., students must be registered for at least one credit during the semester in which they graduate.
 Students who have not finished their dissertation will be automatically enrolled in 6 dissertation credits (billed at 1.6 credits) once they have reached candidacy.
 Students who have completed their dissertation will have to be enrolled in at least one credit.
 If students have completed their dissertation and are not on campus or using campus resources, they can request that the mandatory fees be waived.
-According to the Graduate School, students who successfully submit their final dissertation by the first day of the summer that they are completing internship can petition for a waiver that would enable them to not enroll in summer credits during the semester that they graduate.

-^m History & Systems is typically offered during the summer, and will be offered at least once every other year.
+According to the Graduate School, students who successfully submit their final dissertation by the first day of the summer that they are completing internship can petition for a waiver that would enable them to not enroll in summer credits - ^m History & Systems is typically offered during the summer, and will be offered at least once every other year.